 - 1. It will usually run its course in three to five days.
 The worst symptoms usually occur the first day.
-Bed rest may help relieve cramps. - 2.
-The main risk of the illness is dehydration.
+Bed rest may help relieve cramps. - The main risk of the illness is dehydration.
 Be sure to maintain fluid intake.
-An excellent source of fluid replacement is ORS or Oraltye, a prepackaged liquid sold in many countries.
-If unavailable, the following recipe will provide similar value: one liter carbonated water, 1/2 teaspoon salt, 1/2 teaspoon baking soda (not baking powder), 4 tbsp. sugar.

-- 3. An over-the-counter medicine like Pepto Bismol may help relieve nausea and vomiting. - 4.
-See your physician prior to departing for Argentina regarding the possibility of bringing along anti-diarrheal medication such as Levaquin or Cipro.
+An excellent source of fluid replacement is ORS or Oralyte, a prepackaged liquid sold in many countries.
+If unavailable, the following recipe will provide similar value: one liter carbonated water, 1/2 teaspoon salt, 1/2 teaspoon baking soda (not baking powder), 4 tablespoons sugar. - 3.
+An over-the-counter medicine like Pepto-Bismol may help relieve nausea and vomiting. - 4.
+See your physician before departing for Thailand regarding the possibility of bringing along anti-diarrheal medication such as Levaquin or Cipro.

-If nausea and vomiting persist for more than 24 hours, if you develop a fever over 101 degrees F, or if you develop severe abdominal pain, a physician should be contacted immediately.
+If nausea and vomiting persist for more than 24 hours, if you develop a fever over 101°F, or if you develop severe abdominal pain, a physician should be contacted immediately.